ignius299792458/K8s-Pod-AutoScaling-AutoHealing-Deployment/Readme.md

 - Simultaneously scales down the old ReplicaSet
 - Monitors the health of new pods before continuing the rollout

+If users report issues with the new version, you can instantly roll back to the previous version with a single command, and Kubernetes reverses the process.
+During a sales promotion, you can scale the Deployment to 20 replicas to handle increased traffic, and then scale back down afterward.
+The Deployment abstracts away the complexity of managing individual pods, making application lifecycle management much simpler for your operations team.

 # Kubernetes Workload Resources

 Key differences between DaemonSet, StatefulSet, ReplicaSet, and Deployment in Kubernetes: